soilwise-he/SoilWise-documentation/tech/docs/apis/data-download.md

 ## Open issues

-Persistent identification of records within a dataset is not guaranteed on (remote) sources which are disseminated using various API's, such as OGC OWS services, GraphQL and OpenAPI.
+The persistent identification of records within a dataset is not guaranteed on (remote) sources that are disseminated using various APIs, such as OGC OWS services, GraphQL, and OpenAPI.
 Novel formats such as GeoParquet and COG allow range (subset) requests to a single endpoint and could combine FAIR identification and subset requests.
 Exploration of their potential for the SWR data download and export remains an open question.

 ## Technology